 However, Team Night Owl might be slightly smarter.
 Yeah owl, you've read it right!
 Psychologist Richard D. Roberts of the University of Sydney and Patrick C. Kyllonen of the Air Force Research Lab conducted a research focusing on the brain works of the two personalities.

 Intelligence tests were conducted and it seems that Team Night Owl outscored morning birds in the segment of working memory and processing speed.
 Differences are not extreme but it seems that owls are indeed wise creatures!

 You may have a talent you don't even know about!
 16 Major League Baseball players, consisting of both sleeping personalities, were put to a test.
 Overall, both sleeping personalities played better in their thriving times.
 When Team Night Owl played in night games, they hit nearly 30 points higher than Team Early Bird that played baseball in the day.
 Wow, incredible!

 Multiple studies have shown that owls are prone to bad habits such as smoking and drinking.
 That's not exactly surprising since these activities are more conducive during nightlife!
 Two separate researches proved this statement to be accurate!

-Finnish twin cohort discovered that night owls are likely to be current or lifelong smokers, while another study found that night owls have a higher tendency of substance abuse.
-Uh oh, that's not exactly a good news..
+Finish twin cohort discovered that night owls are likely to be current or lifelong smokers, while another study found that night owls have a higher tendency of substance abuse.
+Uh oh, that's not exactly a good news.

 According to multiple studies, the night owls belong to the "novelty-seeking" personality trait.
 Randler and Heidelberg discovered a connection between night owls and novelty-seeking trait among German teenagers.
 Following, it was also noted that early birds scored higher than owls with regards to determination and cooperation.